ioccc-src/winner/2000/dlowe/README.md

 Judges.

 The program also contains an undocumented command for Chad and Chongo.
-The judges' comments contain a clue to the hidden command :-).
+The judges' remarks contain a clue to the hidden command :-).

 * The IOCCC uses an anonymous judging process which keeps the identity of the submitters hidden until all the prize winners have been selected.

-## Author's comments:
+## Author's remarks:

 ### Usage: